evykassirer/notes/cs365/README.md

 - S = composite numbers (non prime)
  - P(a, x, y) = a - (x + 1)*(y + 1)

-Defn: the langauge corresponding to the set of natural numbers S is `L_s = {<x> : x in S}` (where `<x>` means an encoding of x)
+Defn: the language corresponding to the set of natural numbers S is `L_s = {<x> : x in S}` (where `<x>` means an encoding of x)

 Theorem: If there is a Diophantine set S such that L_S is undecidable, then